onqtam/headjack/docs/why/concerns.md

 takedown requests & liability

+adding incentives might have the opposite effect of what was intended/desired - adding a penalty for picking up your kids later results in more parents being late to pick up their kids and simply paying for this extra child care and relief, and many other such examples

 # to address in other pages:

 problem: if your content gets bundled up in an IPFS blob from an application and there's CSAM from someone else in it...